Time for You is a weekly session for people living with dementia and their carers.

 During the sessions, we also use vintage music and singing, though this is optional of course.

-We provide a light lunch and refreshments throughout the session.
+We provide a light lunch (soup and sandwiches) and refreshments throughout the session.

 Our range of sensory activities helps stimulate personal memories for those living with dementia.
 They are an innovative and creative way of using multiple senses to spark conversation with people who may otherwise find difficult to interact.